 Alternatives:

-Use 1 Standard Deviation – Current practice The rationale for retaining the current value
+Use One Standard Deviation (SD) – Current practice The rationale for retaining the current value is:

 There is not clarity in what needs to be fixed or what goal is to be achieved by adjustment

-Increase SD – The rationale:
+Increase SD – The rationale is:

-Shifts the slope of the curve to make it more gradual of a change between reserve levels.
+Shifts the slope of the curve to make it more gradual of a change between reserve levels (GDF Suez).

-A value higher than 1 SD may be appropriate to better capture the Risk on some winter mornings than E has expressed in NPRR627 may be present (Further analysis may be necessary).
+A value higher than one SD may be appropriate to better capture the risk on some winter mornings where RUC has been necessary (Further analysis may be necessary) (Luminant).

 Figure 4, Effect of increasing the Standard Deviation used in LOLP